-Note also that these candies, like most truffles, require an extensive chilling period, so be sure to leave enough time when making them.
-They make a great gift for the kitchen or a hostess gift for a party.Continue to 2 of 9 below.
+Like most candies, these truffles require an extensive chilling period, so be sure to leave enough time when making them.
+They make a great gift for the kitchen or a hostess gift for a party.Continue to 2 of 8 below.

 Chop the Chocolate

 To chop the chocolate, use a sharp, heavy chef’s knife (a large straight-bladed knife, usually 8 to 10 inches) and press down firmly and evenly on the chocolate, beginning with the corners and angling the knife slightly outward.
 Whittle the chocolate gradually, working from the corners, until the chocolate is chopped into small, even pieces.
 Place the chopped chocolate in a large heat-safe bowl.Continue to 3 of 8 below.